-This report provides background information and potential oversight issues for Congress on the Columbia-class program, a program to design and build a class of 12 new ballistic missile submarines (SSBNs) to replace the Navy's current force of 14 aging Ohio-class SSBNs.
+This report provides background information and potential oversight issues for Congress on the Navy's Columbia (SSBN-826) class program, a program to design and build a class of 12 new ballistic missile submarines (SSBNs) to replace the Navy's current force of 14 aging Ohio-class SSBNs.
 The Navy has identified the Columbia-class program as the Navy's top priority program.
-The Navy wants to procure the first Columbia-class boat in FY2021.
-The Navy's proposed FY2021 budget requests \$2,891.5 million in procurement funding, \$1,123.2 million in advance procurement (AP) funding, and \$397.3 million in research and development funding for the program.
+The Navy procured the first Columbia-class boat in FY2021 and wants to procure the second boat in the class in FY2024.